mrs-brubotics/droneswarm_brubotics/README.md

 ./install.sh
 cd ~/workspace/'> clone.sh && source clone.sh
 ```
-In order to be able run the matlab scripts for generating plots using custom ctu mrs ROS messages, first run ```~/workspace/src/droneswarm_brubotics/useful_files/matlab/custom_msgs.m``` and perform the given Matlab instructions.
-Matlab version 2020b is at least required with the ROS toolbox.
+In order to be able run the Matlab scripts that generate plots based on custom ctu mrs and/or brubotics ROS messages, first run the corresponding section of the script ```~/workspace/src/droneswarm_brubotics/useful_files/matlab/custom_msgs.m``` and perform the resulting Matlab instructions.
+Matlab version 2020b is at least required with the ROS toolbox installed.

 ## ROS_packages